openebs-archive/openebs-docs/docs/upgrade.md

    ./pre-upgrade.sh openebs operator
      ```

-     In the above example, 0.9.0 version of  openebs is installed via operator YAML method.
+     In the above example, 0.9.0 version of  openebs was installed via operator YAML method.

      After executing the above command, if the output shows that `Pre-Upgrade is successful `, then proceed with next step.